HUPESI/hupesi-sms/README.md

 ### Prerequisites

-To run HUPESI SMS API you have to install HUPESI SMS Application on your server.
+To run HUPESI SMS API you have to install HUPESI SMS Application Files on your server.
 For more details please visit: [HUPESI SMS](https://sms.hupesi.com/)
 ```
-php >=5.6
+php >=7.0
 HUPESI SMS - Bulk SMS Web App
 ```